 The Sociology Department integrates rigorous coursework with real world learning within the curriculum.
 Courses focus on contemporary and historical sociological thought and theory, which helps students develop critical thinking and analytical skills.
 The department emphasizes career development throughout the curriculum by incorporating service learning projects, community service and practicum experiences with various community partners in the Lowell area.
 A sociology major offers a solid background for students interested in careers in policy, government, human services, social work, law and teaching.

 A minor in sociology allows students to bring a systematic understanding of the social world to their major field of study.
 The minor can compliment a number of majors including psychology, criminal justice, political science, history and business administration.

 Policy and Social Problems Concentration

-The Sociology Department has created a policy and social problems focus for students who want to focus specifically on applying the analytical tools of sociological thinking to social problems and their solutions.
-The recommended courses for the focus have a "real world learning" component that allows students to gain exposure and experience in working with community organizations and local leaders across a range of fields including immigrant services, environmental policy, youth services, gender based organizations, education and more.
-Students interested in the policy and social problems focus should follow the recommended courses listed below.
+The department of sociology's concentration in policy and social problems is intended to provide a pathway for students who want to focus specifically on applying the analytical tools of sociological thinking to social problems and their solutions.
+The program of study combines practice in analysis of specific social problems as well as the responses these problems by both government and community actors.
+All students in the concentration will have multiple opportunities to gain exposure to and experience working with community organizations and local leaders across a range of fields, including immigrant services, environmental policy, youth services, gender-based organizations, education, and more.
+All students will also learn to analyze the intersections among race, class, gender, ability, and other inequalities, perspective that is key to working in the twenty-first century United States.

 Integrated Curriculum and Skill Development

 The Sociology Department has integrated a skill sequence into their courses that all major students will master by the time of their graduation.
 The skills developed will help major students succeed throughout all elements of their academic career, as well as provide to be beneficial for their career development.
 Throughout each level of courses, our students' skills will incrementally improve in the following areas:

 - Quantitative literacy